 Codes and Frequencies

-For all persons, HIMILVA indicates whether the individual had military health care or insurance coverage from the Department of Veterans' Affairs (VA) through a program providing health care for military dependents other than CHAMP-VA or CHAMPUS (or TRICARE for 1995 forward).
+For all persons with military health care coverage (HIMILITE), HIMILVA indicates whether the individual had military health care or insurance coverage from the Department of Veterans' Affairs (VA) through a program providing health care for military dependents other than CHAMP-VA or CHAMPUS (or TRICARE for 1995 forward).

 Military Health Care provides medical care on military bases to current armed forces members and their dependents.
 Medical care from the VA is available to honorably discharged veterans who either have a service-connected illness, injury, or disability, or whose incomes are near or below poverty.